AtomicLinkRPC/alr-preview/docs/assets/city_guide_example_src/client_main.cpp.md

 // the client side).
 //
 // As a final handshake step, each endpoint then updates it bool table that
 // indicates what is supported by the other endpoint.
-The check to see whether
+The runtime check to see
-// the remote supports a particular class, method, parameter or field is then a
+// whether the remote supports a particular class, method, parameter or field is
-// very cheap lookup into this bool table.
+// then a very cheap lookup into this bool table.
 //
 // The sorting allows method parameters and struct fields to be re-ordered
 // between versions without breaking forwards or backwards compatibility.
 For